 The only option for fixing such errors is withdrawing and re-filing, and this is only possible if the recruiting and wage determination are still valid.
 Qualified Candidate/s Applying Terminates PERM

 Of course, if the recruitment locates qualified, willing, able, and available U.S. worker applicants to fill the offered position/s, the PERM application must end at that point, in most cases.
 If the employer wishes to do so, it may be possible to try again later, which would require starting the entire PERM process anew.

 Orbit Law, Your Seattle Immigration Attorneys

 Immigration law is too complicated to pursue on your own, so you can rest assured knowing that with our knowledge and experience, we can help you navigate the many legal issues that come with immigration and labor certification.
-You can contact our Seattle legal office here, or give us a call at 206-623-3352.
+You can contact our Seattle immigration lawyers here, or give us a call at 206-623-3352.